bonn0062/GSoD/absolute_beginners.rst

 - More information about arrays

-  - What else might it be called?
+What else might an array be called?

-    - You might occasionally hear an array referred to as an "ndarray," which is shorthand for "N-dimensional array."
+    You might occasionally hear an array referred to as an "ndarray," which is shorthand for "N-dimensional array."
 You might also hear **1-D**, or one-dimensional array, **2-D**, or two-dimensional array, and so on.
 The numpy `ndarray` class is used to represent both matrices and vectors.
 A vector is an array with a single column, while a matrix referrs to an array with multiple columns.

   - What are the attributes of an array?

-- What’s the difference between a Python List and a NumPy array?
+What’s the difference between a Python List and a NumPy array?

-  - While a Python list can contain different data types within a single list, all of the elements in a NumPy array should be homogenous.
+While a Python list can contain different data types within a single list, all of the elements in a NumPy array should be homogenous.
 The mathematicl operations that are meant to be performed on arrays wouldn't be possible if the arrays weren't homogenous.

-  - Why use NumPy?
+Why use NumPy?

-    - NumPy arrays are faster and more compact than Python lists.
+NumPy arrays are faster and more compact than Python lists.
 An array consumes less memory and is convenient to use.
 NumPy uses much less memory to store data and it provides a mechanism of specifying the data types, which allow the code to be optimisted even further.

 - How do you know the shape and size of an array?

-  - **ndarray.ndim** will tell you the number of axes, or dimensions, of the array.
+**ndarray.ndim** will tell you the number of axes, or dimensions, of the array.

-  - **ndarray.shape** will display a tuple of integers that indicate the number of elements stored along each dimension of the array.
+**ndarray.shape** will display a tuple of integers that indicate the number of elements stored along each dimension of the array.
 If, for example, you have a 2D-array with 2 rows and 3 columns, the shape of your array is (2,3).

-  - **ndarray.size** will tell you the total number of elements of the array.
+**ndarray.size** will tell you the total number of elements of the array.
 This is, in other words, the product of the elements of the array's shape.

-  - For example:
+For example:

 ::